HomeJapaneseGlossary › sardine

 Pronunciation

-イワシ is written in katakana.
+イワシ is written using katakana.
 Romanised as iwashi, it sounds roughly like "ee-wah-shee" to an English ear.

 Related words